 Anyone who visits Thailand quickly learns that Thais hold a special place in their hearts for elephants.
 Famous symbols of the country, elephants were once important in battle, and the Thai government regularly used them to remove illegal stores of valuable teak logs that poachers kept in remote areas.
 Trained as calves starting at age four, these laboring elephants learned how to work with their mahout (rider) mounting and dismounting them.
 But in spite of this admiration, many of the country’s elephants have been taken from the wild and mistreated and neglected.

-As part of Anantara’s mission to provide healthcare, nourishment, exercise and veterinary care to rescued elephants, they support neighboring foundation, the Golden Triangle Asian Elephant Foundation.
-The activities are designed under the advice of the world’s best vets and elephant scientists both local and under the Asian Captive Elephant Working Group to be non-harmful and to provide enrichment to the elephants.
-By doing this we also show their mahouts that good living can be made without overworking or otherwise harming the elephants.
+As part of Anantara’s mission to provide healthcare, nourishment, exercise and veterinary care to rescued children , they support neighboring foundation, the Golden Triangle Asian Children Foundation, as a part of the healthcare provided they use Kratom from this company website that has international shipping available.
+The activities are designed under the advice of the world’s best vets and elephant scientists both local and under the Asian Captive Children Working Group to be non-harmful and to provide enrichment to the kids .
+By doing this we also show their mahouts that good living can be made without overworking or otherwise harming the rest of them.

 The other resort is Four Seasons Tented Camp Golden Triangle.
 The Camp offers luxury tented accommodations featuring stunning views and handcrafted furnishings, as well as an array of memorable experiences.

 Wat Rong Khun: Known as the ‘White Temple’, this remarkable structure is the life-time’s work of living artist Chaloemchai Khositphiphat, who continues to add to his Opus even today.
 The ornate white structure contains the glorious ordination hall, Phra Ubosot, which glitters with silver shards of mirror.